 If you’re taking phentermine and often feel tired in the afternoon, the drowsiness may be associated the medication’s active ingredient wearing off.

-If you are takingphentermine and you are tired in the afternoon, the drowsiness may be associated the medication's active ingredient wearing off.
-Phentermine hydrochloride has a half-life of 7-34 hours, and most patients feel its stimulant effects for about 10-14 hours [2,3].
-As a result, you may feel a sense of phentermine fatigue if you take your pill first thing in the morning and remain active for more than 14 hours.
-Most patients prefer for the medication’s stimulant effects to wane before they go to bed, but if the return of fatigue proves problematic for you, talk to your doctor about possibly splitting your daily dose in two.
+So, some people experience phentermine fatigue if they take the pill first thing in the morning and then remain active for more than 14 hours.
+Many patients prefer for the medication’s stimulant effects to wane before they go to bed, but if the return of fatigue proves problematic for you talk to your doctor about possibly splitting your daily dose in two.

-Stimulants can cause fatigue, drowsiness and reduced energy levels in some people – the exact opposite of the intended effect.
-This is called a paradoxical reaction.
+Some people have paradoxical reactions to stimulants, which produce fatigue, drowsiness and reduced energy levels – the exact opposite of the intended effect.

 Click here to read more about phentermine insomnia and how to cope.

 Fatigue Associated with Weight Loss

 Sleepiness is also a common side effect of weight loss in general.
 Changes in diet, exercise and mentality often produce unwanted fatigue.

 For example, eating too little of specific nutrients, or too few calories in general, can contribute to phentermine fatigue.
 Energy levels particularly suffer if you have low levels of vitamin D, iron, magnesium, B12, folate or too few omega-3 fatty acids (

 Activity level also affects energy levels.
 An overly-sedentary lifestyle contributes to phentermine fatigue since your body grows accustomed to needing a very low level of energy.

 Finally, if your weight loss journey has proven trying thus far, try to reduce stressors where possible since stress wears you down both mentally and physically.